 In general, pseudopregnancies in female dogs often resolve on their own time by allowing it to run its natural course.
 The average time a fake pregnancy tends to last is 2 to 3 weeks.
 After that, the dog’s body reaches a point in which it knows it is not pregnant, thus the symptoms are alleviated.
 In order to prevent a prolonged false pregnancy, do not allow her to self-nurse.

 If you notice that after some time the false pregnancy has not subsided, or the symptoms have worsened or her nipples swell up and turn colors, then it may be time to get her treated by a vet.
-In this case, drugs such as Galastop may be introduced to her to prevent further milk production.
+In this case, it may be possible to use drugs such as prolactin inhibitors by consulting your vet to prevent further milk production.
 Other treatments that may be required or used to alleviate the discomfort are tranquilizers to treat her anxiety, or diuretics to decrease the milk production in the mammary glands and alleviate fluid retention.

 There are things you can do at home to relieve some of the symptoms in your dog: